Colleges by Location

 Student to Faculty Ratio

-In 2021, this ratio at Hawaii Community College was 14:1.
-That means that there were 14 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 246.
-This number included 94 male and 152 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Hawaii Community College.
+According to the most recent data, the student-faculty ratio at Hawaii Community College was 14:1: that means 14 students per one teacher.
+The total number of faculty teaching at the institution is 145.
+This number included 61 male and 84 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Hawaii Community College.

 Student Population Diversity Graph